The syndication of thoroughbred horses for racing purposes is subject to regulation under the Corporations Act and the Australian Rules of Racing

 - “He said he would aim the horse at the rich 2YO races!”

 - “He said the horse is a well-bred and will maintain its value as a stallion or broodmare even if it doesn’t win any races or prize money!”

 - “He said he would look after everything and that I would receive a monthly invoice for my share of expenses!”

-- “We simply agreed it was a deal, shook hands and I gave him a cheque!”
+- “We simply agreed it was a deal, shook hands and I paid him!”

 - “He seemed like a nice guy and I trusted him!”

 - “The monthly expenses are a lot more than he said they would be!”